BCHS currently has a job opening for the Associate Director of Campus Ministry.

 Archdiocese Safe-Environment Newsletter (pdf)

-Seniors Class of 2020: It is a state requirement to have both the Meningococcal vaccine as well as the booster documentation on file before the start of the 2019-2020 school year.
+Seniors Class of 2021: All 12th grade students are required by the state to have on file with BCHS documentation for the Meningococcal vaccine (MCV4) as well as the booster before the start of the 2020/21 school year .
+Meningococcal Serogroup B, is only recommended for grade 12, but may be required for college.
+Please see the above chart for all requirements.
 Please provide proof of the immunization to the Bishop Chatard High School Nursing Office.
-Records may be faxed to 317-251-3648 or emailed to firstname.lastname@example.org.
+Records may be faxed to 317-251-3648 or emailed to either school nurse, Jeanne Agostino firstname.lastname@example.org or Monica Meyer email@example.com.

-Please notify the School nurse if you need clarification or have questions.
+Please contact Jeanne Agostino (firstname.lastname@example.org) or Monica Meyer (email@example.com), school nurses, if you need clarification or have questions.

 The Bishop Chatard High School school building is known to have asbestos containing building materials (ACBM) in various locations that are maintained in a safe condition with ongoing surveillance, re-inspections, and an ongoing operations and maintenance program according to law.